 - INFERNO (1980)

 Most people’s perception of a video nasty is a movie that depicts god awful things happening to scantily clad women, axes through the nether regions, machetes up the bum, that sort of thing.
 What actually got a number of movies onto the DPP’s list was violence against animals, mostly due to the fact that the footage used was not fake.
-Stock footage of alligators, turtles and other creatures being slaughtered certainly got Cannibal Holocaust (1979) and Faces of Death (1979) into trouble.
-But while those films featured many other graphic atrocities, the only thing deemed wrong with Dario Argento’s Inferno (1980) was a scene of a cat eating a mouse.
-Why the DPP thought this everyday occurrence would bring about the fall of Western civilisation beggars belief.
-We’d been watching Tom and Jerry go at it for years.
+Stock footage of alligators, turtles and other creatures being slaughtered got Cannibal Holocaust (1979) and Faces of Death (1979) into trouble and it set a precedent.
+But while those films featured many other graphic atrocities, the only thing deemed wrong with Dario Argento’s Inferno (1980) was a brief snippet of a cat eating a mouse.
+Why the DPP thought this everyday occurrence would bring about the fall of Western civilisation beggars belief; we’d been watching Tom and Jerry go at it for years.
 Inferno was Argento’s sequel to his horror masterwork Suspiria (1977) and it stands as the most highbrow film on the DPP’s list.
-Mouse murder aside, the film is beautiful example of Argento’s work, another horror fairytale and the second part of his Three Mothers Trilogy (completed with The Mother of Tears (2007)).
+Mouse murder aside, the film is another beautiful example of Argento’s work, another horror fairy tale, and the second part of his Three Mothers Trilogy (completed with The Mother of Tears (2007)).
 As always with Argento’s work the visual was paramount and the look of Inferno topped even Suspiria’s startling appearance.
-Top of the astounding set pieces second time round was an eerie underwater sequence that an ill Argento was assisted with by fellow countryman and horror director Mario Bava.
-The story, a man investigating the disappearance of his sister in a New York apartment block, almost takes a back seat to what is an horrific treat for the eyes.
+This again was to the detriment of the story, with the film feeling like a series of loosely connected set-pieces, but Inferno at least provided the trilogy with much needed exposition explaining the Three Mothers backstory over the opening scene.
+Top of the astounding scenes second time around was an eerie underwater sequence that an ill Argento was assisted with by fellow countryman and horror director Mario Bava.
+The story, a man investigating the disappearance of his sister at an old New York apartment block, almost takes a back seat to what is an horrific treat for the eyes.

 Tasty Morsel – The rats used in the film were Chinese Fighting rats specifically ordered by Argento.
 Unfortunately a number got loose and breeding with the local rats they plagued the studio for years to come.